vanus-labs/docs/content/cloud-docs/sink/mysql/setup.md

 - Password - The user password.
 - Database - The database name.
 - Table - The table name.
-- Chose the insertion mode.
+- Choose the insertion mode.

 ---